aabbtree77/twinpeekz/README.md

 gc 46 @353.542s 0%: 0.045+15+0.006 ms clock, 0.36+0.25/0.58/0.27+0.051 ms cpu, 4->4->0 MB, 5 MB goal, 8 P
 ```

 *The default GC setup does not consume more than 1ms. and it gets invoked every 8s. or so.
 However, a spike wasting whole 24ms. may occur once a minute or so.
 Dropping a frame or two per minute does not break any smooth 3D experience.
-Considering that the Go code barely adds 1ms. to the overall OpenGL time per frame, Go's runtime is perfectly adequate for real time 3D applications with the scenes of Sponza's complexity.*
+Considering that the Go code barely adds 1ms. to the overall OpenGL time per frame, Go's runtime is adequate for real time 3D applications with the scenes of Sponza's complexity.*

-### Lambda Functions
+Still, there is no simulation or Go loops, and yet the GC is already intruding.
+Considering 3x slower than C loops, this is a nogo.
+Sadly, the same will likely hold for Dart, Kotlin, Swift, C#, F#, Roc, Gleam...

-Golang is great with such nonintrusive nonabused abstractions.
-In main.go, there was no need to use unsafe pointers to pass user
+One interesting feature about Go here was that inside main.go, there was no need to use unsafe pointers to pass user
-data with GLFW callbacks.
-I would just pass a struct/object method using an object as an implicit first argument (as if in UFCS).

-### Pointers

-Pointers bring [troubles](https://github.com/g3n/engine/issues/163), and we get them without the ability to control stack vs heap
-allocations.
-They also overlap with some other purposes: Passing around mutable data, and a pointer nil-value check if the structure field exists after loading a struct from *.json.
-Pointers are also in the type specifiers, Go slice semantics, they also decay.
-Bugs appear in shallow vs deep copying, [interfaces and nil](http://www.jerf.org/iri/post/2957).

-I did not suffer from notorious json deserialization or nil dereferencing, but the problems are there, and the pointer codes do not inspire confidence.
-They also make you think more than you have to in a GC-language, without any advantage to the language user.

-### Tools and Golang Space-Time
+data to the GLFW callbacks.
+By setting a struct method as a callback, the callback had access to the data of the structure.

+Pointers bring [troubles](https://github.com/g3n/engine/issues/163), [the trillion dollar mistake](https://github.com/tcard/sgo) is still there...

-The types and constructs are flat enough to reach anything with printf.
+Go types and libs were plain/flat enough to reach anything with printf.
 I relied on go-vim and its :GoDef with ctrl+O to get back.
 These two commands helped to navigate 3rd party codes.
 However, I could start working with Quim Muntal's GLTF library with its virtually nonexisting docs only by reading [Issue #26](https://github.com/qmuntal/gltf/issues/26).
-Still, a huge plus for Golang in that 3rd party codes have the chance to be grokked without too much suffering, at least prior to v1.18 and v1.23.
+Still, a huge plus for Golang in that 3rd party codes can often be grokked without too much suffering, at least prior to v1.18 and v1.23.

 We have no luxury with "import pdb; pdb.set_trace()" and Python's REPL, but that is not a problem.
-Perhaps [gdbgui](https://www.gdbgui.com/), [gdlv](https://github.com/aarzilli/gdlv/issues/20), or VS Code could be useful, but I did not need them at all.
+Perhaps [gdbgui](https://www.gdbgui.com/), [gdlv](https://github.com/aarzilli/gdlv/issues/20), or VS Code could be useful, but I did not need them much.

-### The Bad and the Ugly

-Unfortunately, Go v1.18 introduced [generic types](https://planetscale.com/blog/generics-can-make-your-go-code-slower) and Go v1.23 - [iterators](https://www.gingerbill.org/article/2024/06/17/go-iterator-design/), without fixing [the trillion dollar mistake](https://github.com/tcard/sgo).
-Golang is now just like C#, TypeScript, Kotlin, Swift, or Dart, but without their null safety and GUI frameworks, and with pointers and locks instead of higher level language features.

-For a casual user outside of corporate Erlang/JVM/.Net distributed container spaces, there is little reason to worry about Golang.
-If you keep hearing those "how I replaced React with Go+Templ+HTMX" stories, see ["hello Javascript, oh how I've missed you](https://www.youtube.com/watch?v=mt1ZCai1G-I&ab_channel=WebDevCody) by Web Dev Cody.

-I would not rule it out entirely though.
-Its runtime may serve as a lightweight JVM for the next generation programming languages: [Starlark-Go](https://github.com/google/starlark-go), [Borgo?](https://github.com/borgo-lang/borgo) Note that Borgo is written in Rust, and so are [Inko](https://github.com/inko-lang/inko), [Roc](https://github.com/roc-lang/roc), and [Gleam](https://github.com/gleam-lang/gleam).

-Golang still leads [libp2p](https://libp2p.io/implementations/) (see e.g. [my uses of it](https://github.com/mudler/edgevpn/issues/25)), but Rust is close there too.

 ## OpenGL Experience Report

-Programming with GLSL/OpenGL is very tiresome as there is not much help from the compiler.
+Programming with [GLSL/OpenGL](https://www.youtube.com/watch?v=dd0p0wieVwQ&t=26s&ab_channel=JonathanBlowClips) is very tiresome as there is not much help from the compiler.
 However, this is only a part of the problem.
 The bigger issue is the disappearance of an immediate incremental feedback.
 The OpenGL setup and its state spreads everywhere and one has to write a lot of code before even seeing the first result on the screen.
 This is the elephant in the room.

 I was hunting down one bug for days which was rendering a black screen without a crash.
 The problem turned out to be gl.BufferData function storing mesh index array on a GPU.
 I was using
 type uint whose analogue in C++ takes 4 bytes of memory, but in Go it's 8!
 Switching to uint32 simply solved the problem, but to actually locate